mctools/simplebuild-dgcode/doc/source/extractg4xs.rst

 Investigate cross sections
 ==========================

-It is is not in general straight-forward to extract information about applied interaction cross sections and associated mean free path lengths from Geant4.
+It is not in general straight-forward to extract information about applied interaction cross sections and associated mean free path lengths from Geant4.
 Therefore, a custom mechanism was created in dgcode in the :sbpkg:`G4XSectDump` package, to address this issue.
 Rather than attempting to